Rozewie Lighthouse

 Rozewie Lighthouse (Polish: Latarnia Morska Rozewie) is a lighthouse in the small village of Rozewie, located between Jastrzębia Góra and Władysławowo, on the Polish coast of the Baltic Sea.

 The lighthouse is located in between the lighthouse in Stilo and Jastarnia Lighthouse.
 The lighthouse has the largest focal length among Polish lighthouses.

 History

 The lighthouse was built in 1822 after a year of construction.
-Initially, the light source was a rapeseed oil fired lamp – located in the lantern room on the top level of the lighthouse; but this was replaced in 1866 by the Fresnel apparatus, also oil-fired.
+Initially, the light source was a rapeseed oil fired lamp located in the lantern room on the top level of the lighthouse; this was replaced in 1866 by the Fresnel apparatus, also oil-fired.
 Ten years later the light glare was finally replaced by a kerosene lamp.